AseshtaGoyal22/Brainwave_Matrix_Intern_Task2/README.md

 ## Conclusion

 This sentiment analysis project demonstrates how NLP techniques can be effectively utilized to extract insight from unstructured text data.
 By applying appropriate preprocessing, vectorization, and classification algorithms, the model can accurately categorize social media captions into sentiment classes.
-This pipelie can be extended to real-time analysis or integrated into dashboards for business intelligence purposes, making it a valuable asset across various industries.
+This pipeline can be extended to real-time analysis or integrated into dashboards for business intelligence purposes, making it a valuable asset across various industries.